src-bin/substrate-docs/mgmt/customizing-instance-factory.md

 }
 ```

-Then create a secret in AWS Secrets Manager named “SmallstepEnrollmentToken”, accessible to principals in your admin account (by its account number only, rather than a specific role ARN), in each of your regions.
+Then create a secret in AWS Secrets Manager named “SmallstepEnrollmentToken”, accessible to principals in your Substrate account (by its account number only, rather than a specific role ARN), in each of your regions.
 Its value must be the enrollment token provided by Smallstep.

 ## Customizing the AMI itself